Martin Lefebvre: Professional

 In the 2017–18 season Lefebvre moved to Denmark to play for the Aalborg Pirates.
 Lefebvre played 48 regular season games and put up 36 points.
 Lefebvre won the Danish Championship and the Danish Cup with the Pirates while also being chosen to the All-Star team.

 In the 2018–19 season Lefebvre played for the Krefeld Pinguine in the DEL for 52 games to put up 23 points.

 Martin Lefebvre moved to Norway to play for the Stavanger Oilers in the Fjordkraftligaen for the 2021–22 season.
 Lefebvre put up 39 points in 47 total games.
 The Oilers went on to win the Norwegian Championship.

-Lefebvre was supposed to play for the Bratislava Capitals of the ICEHL for the 2022–23 season, but after the Slovakian team decided to not take part in the league, Lefebvre continued to play for the Oilers.
+Lefebvre was supposed to play for the Bratislava Capitals of the ICEHL for the 2022–23 season, but after the Slovak team decided to not take part in the league, Lefebvre continued to play for the Oilers.
 Lefebvre had a successful season as he put up 71 points in 59 total games, playoffs included.
-The Stavanger based team went on to win their 9th championship and the 2nd in a row.
+The Stavanger-based team went on to win their 9th championship and the 2nd in a row.
 Lefebvre himself won the player of the year award as he led all defencemen in regular season assists (35), goals (17) and points (52).
 Lefebvre also played 6 Champions Hockey League (CHL) games with the Oilers.

 Martin Lefebvre signed a one-year contract with the Porin Ässät for the 2023–24 SM-liiga season.
 Lefebvre's playing surprised many, as he had scored 12 points in his first 15 SM-liiga games.
 He was called the most surprising player of the season start by news outlets.

 For 2024–25, Lefebvre left Porin Ässät, signing with Kunlun Red Star of the Kontinental Hockey League.

+On 4 October 2025, Lefebvre signed with HK Poprad of the Slovak Extraliga.